3 Reasons to Take the ACT or SAT (Even if Your Dream School Is Test Optional)

 For some great insights into how admissions officers think about and use standardized testing, check out this recent podcast episode hosted by Lee Coffin, Dean of Admission at Dartmouth.
 He engages in candid conversation with Stu Schmill, Dean of Admissions and Student Financial Services at MIT, and Leigh Weisenburger, Vice President for Enrollment and Dean of Admission and Financial Aid at Bates College, two representatives of schools with very different testing policies.
 And yet, they agree that there are students who should be sending tests, because it would benefit their academic profiles, but who aren’t because of the test-optional landscape.

-3. Test prep can remedy pandemic learning gaps and increase college readiness
+3. Test prep can remedy learning gaps and increase college readiness

-The pandemic may have precipitated some learning gaps among middle and high schoolers, but college standards have remained every bit as rigorous and demanding.
-In order to avoid floundering under a demanding college workload or struggling with advanced material, it’s critical that incoming college freshmen have rock-solid foundations in skills like math (algebra, geometry, trigonometry, and pre-calculus), grammar, reading & analyzing texts, and more.
+In order to avoid floundering under a demanding college workload or struggling with advanced material, incoming college freshmen must have rock-solid foundations in skills like math (algebra, geometry, trigonometry, and pre-calculus), grammar, reading & analyzing texts, and more.
 The process of preparing for the SAT or ACT can provide an excellent opportunity to identify and close gaps in foundational knowledge, ensuring students have the tools they need to thrive in college.

 When you’re ready, we are here to help you begin the test prep process with a complimentary consultation and diagnostic tests.
 Now is a great time to get ahead!
 Contact us for more information.